thestormforge/optimize-controller/docs/redskyctl/redskyctl_generate_rbac.md

 ### Options

 ```
-      --bootstrap          Generate the default cluster used for initial installations
+      --bootstrap-role      Generate the default cluster used for initial installations
+      --extra-permissions   Generate permissions required for features like namespace creation
   -f, --filename string     File that contains the experiment to extract roles from.
   -h, --help                help for rbac
       --include-names       Include resource names in the generated role.
       --role-name string    Name of the cluster role to generate (default is to use a generated name).
 ```

 ### Options inherited from parent commands